How to clear cache in Windows 10 (step by step)

 Clear the temporary files cache in Windows 10

 The built-in cleanup tool will now delete unnecessary files on your PC.
 This process may take several minutes.
-And sometimes it seems like nothing is happening.
-But you must let the program complete the process.
+Sometimes it may seem like nothing is happening.
+You must let the program complete the process.

 Open Command Prompt as administrator in Windows 10